zmuda44/Module-4-Challenge-Create-Personal-Blog/README.md

 # My First Blog
-This repository is for my submission of the Module 3 Challenge.
-The application displays a table of employees with information on each employee entered through prompts.
-The average salary and a prize for a random chosen employee is displayed in the console.
+This repository is for my submission of the Module 4 Challenge.
+The application gives inputs for a user to enter the title, content and username of their blog posts.
+Upon submission, the blog post is posted onto a page titled blog post entries and the content of the posts is saved for future sessions.
+Users are able to submit new blog posts, which are posted below the previous submissions on the blog page.

 ## User story
 AS A marketing student